Who can claim from the Road Accident Fund?

-In the case of a death, dependants or close family of the deceased can claim for the cost of cremating the deceased, or interring the remains in a grave.
+In the case of a death, dependants or close family of the deceased can claim for the cost of cremating the deceased or for burial.

 Note that Road Accident Fund claims must be submitted within specific time limits (known as a prescription period) or the claim lapses.